Cheapest Project Management Tools 2026: 8 Budget-Friendly Options Compared

 Pros

-- Near-zero learning curve
+- Almost zero learning curve

-- Beautiful, clean interface
+- Clean, beautiful interface

 - Standard plan at $5/user/month is genuinely affordable